smith-tg/pharm_r_workshop_1/README.md

 - Follow the link for Mac OS X on the page.
 - Download the file labeled "R-3.5.1.pkg" (the specific version number may vary depending on when you visit the page).
--
+- Double click the downloaded file to begin installing.

 #### Ubuntu

 - Open terminal
 - Enter the following commands
+'''bash
-- sudo apt-get update
+sudo apt-get update
-- sudo apt-get install r-base
+sudo apt-get install r-base
+'''

 ### 2) Install RStudio